jeremytammik/tbc/a/1930_revit_server.md

 Example:

-- Select an Outlook folder
+- Select the Outlook folder to export
 - Cmd-A to select all email items
 - Right click and `View Source`
-- Pick an arbitrary one of the text files in the editor, e.g., `19446350.mime`
+- Pick an arbitrary one of the text files in the editor, e.g., *19446350.mime*
 - Determine its full path, e.g., */Users/jta/Library/Group Containers/UBF8T346G9.Office/Outlook/Outlook 15 Profiles/Main Profile/Files/S0/1/MimeFiles/{63B52B5D-54C5-8647-A59F-0D190331F697}/*
-- Go to that directory and copy all the mime files to their final destination
+- Go to that directory and copy the mime text files to their final destination